-Always try and remember to conserve your water as you will be helping the future generation, your grandchildren and their children will need that water that we are throwing away today.
+Always try and remember to conserve your water as you will be helping the future generation.
+Your grandchildren and their children will need the water that we are throwing away today.

-Save water and money by choosing efficient shower heads, dishwashers, and other appliances.
+Tip Three Save water and money by choosing efficient shower heads, dishwashers and other appliances.
 Look for the water sense labels.

-Only run your washing machine and dish washer when they are full.
+Tip Four Only run your washing machine and dishwasher when they are full.

-Dispose of chemicals properly at a hazardous waste drop off center- don’t pour them on the ground, into the sewer or down the drain.
+Tip Five Dispose of chemicals properly at a hazardous waste drop-off centre.
+Don’t pour them on the ground, into the sewer or down the drain.

-Avoid using pesticides or herbicides on your yard and garden-the chemicals can contaminate groundwater and streams and can also hurt kids and pets.
+Tip Six Avoid using pesticides or herbicides on your yard and garden.
+The chemicals can contaminate groundwater and streams and can also hurt kids and pets.

-If you must water the lawn water in the early morning or evening and try to avoid watering on windy days.
+Tip Eight If you must water the lawn, water in the early morning or evening and try to avoid watering on windy days.
 This will limit the amount of water that is evaporated by the sun or blown onto sidewalks and driveways.

-Use a rain barrel to collect rain and help water your plants.
-Forty percent of the average homeowners water use is outdoors.
+Tip Ten Use a rain barrel to collect rain and help water your plants.
+Forty percent of the average homeowner’s water use is outdoors.
 Rain barrels reduce the stress on municipal water systems during the dry summer months.

 “Access to safe water is a fundamental human need and, therefore, a basic human right.
 Contaminated water jeopardizes both the physical and social health of all people.
-It is an affront to human dignity”Kofi Annan
+It is an affront to human dignity.”

 An owner of a private drinking water well is responsible for the protection of his well.
 Proper protection includes regular testing of the well water.